Meggie Lasher Research and Access Services Librarian

 I'm a member of the Research, Learning and Outreach Team.

 While attending Mount Holyoke College, I became interested in the role of the librarian in students' academic experiences.
 I am fortunate to have worked for a great team of research and instruction librarians.
 I even decided to attend graduate school back in my home state of North Carolina because of their input on the MLIS programs available!

 During my time at UNC Chapel Hill, I worked at the Undergraduate Library helping students with their research and design-related projects.
 I especially enjoyed my classes about foundational literature and theory in Library and Information Science, though my class called "Popular Materials for the Public" was also a favorite.
 It was about different genres of literature and how to recommend books for others.
 Readers advisory is still fun even in an academic setting!

 Here at Davidson, I get to support students with their research both in a class setting or individually in consultations.
 I lead our peer-to-peer tutors who specialize in research skills.
-When not working with students, I create programs to engage the campus with the library.
-I also manage the library social media accounts—give us a follow!
+When not working with students, I lead our user experience at the Information Desk and champion equity and access to library services, resources, and personnel.

 Outside of work, I like to spend time with my dog, Quincy.
 We like to walk around campus and on the greenways nearby.
 I enjoy crosswords, reading contemporary literary fiction and spin class.